 One Year Warranty

-You only have a one year warranty on parts and labor with this dishwasher.
+You only have a one-year warranty on parts and labor with this dishwasher.
 For such a big purchase, this is a little unsettling.
-You can, of course, add on more cover for an extra price.
+Of course, you can add more cover for an extra price.

 Range of Issues

-Most customers are perfectly happy with their dishwasher, but some other KitchenAid products have a more secure warranty cover.
+Most customers are delighted with their dishwashers, but some KitchenAid products have a more secure warranty cover.

 Product Specs